Stepping Outside the Traditions of Herbalism

-Humans have relied on herbs for use in traditional medicinal practices globally and for thousands of years.
-Herbal medicine encompasses a holistic approach to our overall well-being – the mind, body, and spirit – considering the individual’s total health, rather than isolating the ailment itself.
-It has been passed down from generation to generation, varying culturally based on the communal needs, seasonal patterns, and unique geographic traits of the originating region.
+Humans have relied on herbs in traditional medicinal practices globally for thousands of years.
+Herbal medicine encompasses a holistic approach to our overall well-being – the mind, body, and spirit – considering the individual’s total health rather than isolating the ailment itself.
+It has been passed down from generation to generation, varying culturally based on the originating region’s communal needs, seasonal patterns, and unique geographic traits.

 The history of herbal medicine

-Modern medicine came about after the Industrial Revolution in the 18th century and continues to evolve over time.
-As for herbal medicine, it seems likely that humans have used plants and herbs medicinally as long as humanity has existed.
+Modern medicine came about after the Industrial Revolution in the 18th century and continues to evolve.
+As for herbal medicine, it seems likely that humans have used plants and herbs medicinally for as long as humanity has existed.
 Archeological excavations from 60,000 years ago found remains of plant medicines, including opium poppies, ephedra, and cannabis.
-Humans have always made use of their natural resources; in ancient times, they experimented with plants, building the foundations of modern healthcare.
+Humans have always used their natural resources; in ancient times, they experimented with plants, building the foundations of modern healthcare.